Coupled complex Monge-Amp\`ere equations on Fano horosymmetric manifolds: Case of Horosymmetric manifolds

 \section{Case of Horosymmetric manifolds}

 In this section we will recall the definition of horosymmetric manifolds, and the tools developed in \cite{DelHoro} to study their Kähler geometry.
 We will then use these tools to translate \eqref{eq:ComplexContPath} in the horosymmetric setting to a real Monge-Ampère equation (see Theorem~\ref{thm:translation_horo} below).
 Combining with Theorem~\ref{thm:ReductionToC0} and Theorem~\ref{thm:C0Estimates}, we obtain the proof of Theorem~\ref{thm:cpld_can_horo}.
+Throughout this section, if a Lie group is denoted by an upper-case character $G$, $T$, etc, its Lie algebra will be denoted by the corresponding lower case \emph{fraktur} character $\lalg{g}$, $\lalg{t}$, etc.